Sohel Rana (footballer, born 1995): Club career

-Rana made top division debut with Mohammedan SC back in 2011.
-After playing two seasons for the Blacks And Whites, he moved to Sheikh Jamal DC in 2013–14 season.
+Sohel made his professional league debut with Mohammedan SC in 2010.
+He made his mark for the team during the Federation Cup by scoring in a 1–1 draw with Feni SC, as Mohammedan failed to reach the semi-finals for the first time in the 30-year history of the tournament.

+In August 2019, Sohel's goal for Abahani Limited Dhaka against North Korea's 25 April during the 2019 AFC Cup was voted as the "AFC Cup 2019 Goal of the Week".

 International career

 Youth team

+Sohel made his youth international debut during the 2010 AFC U-16 Championship qualifiers.
+He represented Bangladesh U19 during the 2012 AFC U-19 Championship qualifiers held in Dhaka.

-Rana made his debut for Bangladesh U-23 in a friendly with Nepal U-23, played at Bangladesh Army Stadium, Bangladesh on 25 August 2014.
-On his debut, he scored the match-winning goal for the home team in the 14th minute of the 2nd half by an angular ground shot from outside the danger zone in a rain soaked heavy ground (1–0).
+Sohel made his debut for Bangladesh U-23 in a friendly with Nepal U-23, played at Bangladesh Army Stadium, Bangladesh on 25 August 2014.
+On his debut, he scored the match-winning goal in the 14th minute of the 2nd half by an angular ground shot from outside the danger zone in a rain soaked heavy ground (1–0).

 He first wore the U23 arm band against Syria in 2016 AFC U-23 Championship Qualifier at home, but he was the makeshift captain as Raihan Hasan received red card that night.
-He fully captained the Olympic side in the very next match against India which end goalless, as regular captain Raihan had the suspension order.
+He fully captained the Olympic side in the very next match against India which end goalless.

 Senior team

-Rana made his senior debut for Bangladesh in a 2014 AFC Challenge Cup qualification match against Palestine, played at Dasarath Rangasala Stadium, Nepal on 2 March 2013.
+Sohel made his senior debut for Bangladesh in a 2014 AFC Challenge Cup qualification match against Palestine, played at Dasarath Rangasala Stadium, Nepal on 2 March 2013.